 The following service areas will be for our Aetna Open Access HMO.
 Under these plans, members may see network specialists without obtaining a referral from their primary care physician (PCP).
 To enroll in this Plan, you must live in or work in our service area.
+Our health insurance plan in the State of New York is an Exclusive Provider Organization (EPO) underwritten by Aetna Life Insurance Company (ALIC).
 You are required to receive services from our network of providers.
 There are no out-of-network benefits.
 This is where our providers practice.
 Our service area is: